TeamOpenSmartGlasses/AugmentOS/README.md

 #### Screen Mirror

 Mirror anything on your screen to your smart glasses.
 We use a lightweight, novel approach, which makes it very fast and makes text easy to read.
-Some examples of what you can do with it:

-- Listen to podcasts and stream the video captions to your glasses from YouTube
-- Watch your Uber arrival status while waiting with your friends.
-- Be the ultimate karaoke master, streaming lyrics to your glasses from Spotify
-- Stream Strava/fitness data to your glasses while exercising
-- Pull up recipes on your phone and read them on your glasses.
-- Stream your grocery list while at the store instead of pulling out your phone every 3 minutes.
-- Stream your phone camera viewfinder to your glasses to get the perfect pose while taking a group shot
-- Watch tutorials/lessons with your phone in your pocket - when you're walking, working out, running, etc.

 #### Live Captions